-The obstacles to soul cognition are bodily disability, mental inertia, wrong questioning, carelessness, laziness, lack of dispassion, perceptions.
+The obstacles to soul cognition are bodily disability, mental inertia, wrong question-

+The peace of the chitta can be brought about through the practice of sympathy, tenderness, steadiness of purpose and dispassion in regard to pleasure or pain, or towards all forms of good or evil.
+The peace of the chitta is also brought about by the regulation of the prana or life breath.
+The mind can be trained to steadiness through those forms of concentration which have relation to the sense perceptions.
 By meditation upon Light and upon Radiance, knowledge of the Spirit can be reached and thus peace can be achieved.
 The chitta is stabilized and rendered free from illusion as the lower nature is purified and no longer indulged.
-When this super-contemplative state is reached, the Yogi acquires pure spiritual realization through the balanced quiet of the chitta.
+When this super-contemplative state is reached, the Yogi acquires pure spiritual realization through the balanced guiet of the chitta.
 When this state of perception is itself also restrained (or superseded), then is pure Samadhi achieved.
-Sutras 34-37; 47, 51 sustained.
+Sutras 34-37; 47, 51 can meditation be truly attained and sustained.
 For us to be afraid of the subconscious is unwise, for it then holds a dominant position in our life.
 The subconscious is nothing more than the accumulation of vibratory rates of experience encountered by awareness when it was externalized, a storehouse containing the past.